dougeby/IntuneDocs/intune-classic/deploy-use/manage-windows-pcs-with-microsoft-intune.md

 ## Computer management capabilities with the Intune client software
 In most scenarios, you will enroll your devices with Microsoft Intune, which provides a greater set of capabilities.
 However, you can also manage PCs by using the Intune software client, which provides the following features:

--   **[Software update management](/intune-classic/deploy-use/keep-windows-pcs-up-to-date-with-software-updates-in-microsoft-intune)** - You can keep PCs up to date and decide when updates are applied.
+-   **[Software update management](/intune-classic/deploy-use/keep-windows-pcs-up-to-date-with-software-updates-in-microsoft-intune)** - You can keep PCs up-to-date and decide when updates are applied.

 -   **[Windows Firewall policy](/intune-classic/deploy-use/help-protect-windows-pcs-using-windows-firewall-policies-in-microsoft-intune)** - This helps to ensure that no PC that's used in your company has an inactive or improperly-configured Windows Firewall.